dontscrewme/restricted_dictionary/README.md

-### The restricted_dictionary: a specialized data structure built upon a standard dictionary
+### The restricted_dictionary: dictionary with dependency management

 While a regular dictionary simply stores key-value pairs, the restricted_dictionary adds the capability to define and enforce rules or constraints on the data it holds.
 This is achieved by allowing the user to set up dependencies between different key-value pairs, where the ability to set a particular key-value pair might be restricted based on the presence or value of another key-value pair.